Latest Economic Analysis

 Listen to our AIB economic podcasts

-The July ECB Governing Council meeting saw the central bank leave interest rates on hold.
+The December meeting of the ECB’s Governing Council saw the central bank leave interest rates on hold.
+This was the fourth successive meeting that the central bank left its official rates unaltered.
 The deposit and refi rates were maintained at 2.00% and 2.15%, respectively.
-This was the first ECB meeting of 2025 where the central bank refrained from lowering rates.
-However, this outcome was very much in line with market expectations
+The ‘unchanged rates’ outcome was very much in line with market expectations.

 Economic Outlook - May 2025